 Results may be hard to assess, but transparency around goals and how the organization’s money has been allocated and what has been accomplished with it seems to be a good starting point.
 I’ll do the homework on some of these organizations, and share what I’ve learned in future posts.

-Contributing to Breast Cancer Charities
+Making a Difference: Contributing to Cancer Charities

 Photo Credit: Zerbor via Shutterstock